datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions1

-Use a single Git command to remove all files from the staging area.
+Use `git reset` to remove all files from the staging area.
+Remember to give `git reset` two arguments: the revision to re-set to, and a directory name.

 *** =hint1